 Program Handling System:

-In the days of DOS, Prima offered a PC-XT computer running DOS and a series of command-line utilities to compile programs from man-readable (RML Source) to control-readable (RML Object) format, and from Object back into Source.
+In the days of MS-DOS, Prima offered a PC-XT computer running MS-DOS and a series of command-line utilities to compile programs from man-readable (RML Source) to control-readable (RML Object) format, and from Object back into Source.
 Another program allowed the user to transfer the object-format program into the control memory, and programs created or modified on the control back to the PC.
 Crude, but functional.

 Amada created a menu system to make it much easier to perform compiling, transfers, and so forth.
 Passwording was provided, to keep unauthorized persons from doing too much damage.
 This system ran under DOS, and was written in MS Quick Basic by Dale Davis.
 (Tony Rotunno of Prima also had a hand, I believe.)
 Amada had an inch-metric conversion utility written, and it was also handled by the menu system.
 Dale was looking into Windows, but Win 286 wasn’t (really, really wasn’t!) ready for prime time.